 I know!
 It sounds like a lot.
 But believe me, it MAKES A HUGE DIFFERENCE!
 Plus it eliminates the possibility of being sick from mishandled meat or meat that was not properly prepared.
 And it feels lighter in your mouth as you eat.

 Now that we have explained the cleaning process, let’s make this delicious stew.
 First, boil the water.
-While the water is boiling, squeeze out the lime juice and set aside (pic 1).
-Then remove all gunk and fats.
-After, rub the meat with lime.
-Rinse with warm water (pic 2).
+While the water is boiling, squeeze out the lime juice and set aside.

-Best to place the chicken in a colander or large pot (pic 4) and pour the hot water over the meat.
-You will notice that the meat will turn white (pic 5).
+Best to place the chicken in a colander, sink, or large pot and pour the hot water over the meat.
+You will notice that the meat will turn white.

 I cleaned the meat using the process mentioned above, then marinated the meat for 30 minutes.
 But the longer the better.
 Overnight would be PERFECT.